A2rae/Gaydocnerverse-RPG-AU/characters/thecreator.md

 ### Other notes:

-They definetely have some motor movement impairments...but for what reason?
+- They definetely have some motor movement impairments...but for what reason?
+- They refer to the world as a "story" almost exclusively, which confuses everyone.
+- Rants about things no one understands at the most random of times.